Tiger FM

 “In an age where digital literacy—the ability to use mobile money, send an email, or access online services—is a prerequisite for economic participation, this illiteracy gap threatens to widen the divide between the connected and the marginalised,” she said.

 “This investment is not just a budget line; it is a strategic alignment with key national frameworks, including the NDP IV and the NRM Manifesto,” Mutuuzo stressed.
-She added that the program will enhance human capital development, financial inclusion, and self-reliance.
+She added that the programme will enhance human capital development, financial inclusion, and self-reliance.

-The Minister further revealed that government is working with NGOs, faith-based organisations, and community groups to ensure a multi-sectoral approach to literacy.
+The Minister further revealed that the government is working with NGOs, faith-based organisations, and community groups to ensure a multi-sectoral approach to literacy.